miikaah/musa/README.md

 ##### 18.2.2019

+- feat: Add watchers for adding, modifying & removing of files in library
 - feat: Change font to Tahoma
 - feat: Add new songs to library during startup
 - feat: Remove deleted songs from library during startup